 Provide flow rate, duration of use (e.g., 6 hours), and other pertinent information obtained through performance testing within the labeling, to facilitate correct use of the device.

-The use of a bubble detector downstream from the arterial line filter is strongly recommended.
+For those defoamers used on the arterial side of the circuit, the use of a bubble detector downstream from the defoamer is strongly recommended.

 Biocompatibility testing: Perform testing on aged product, as recommended in the FDA guidance on ISO 10993: Use of International Standard ISO 10993, Biological Evaluation of Medical Devices Part 1: Evaluation and Testing, dated May 1, 1995 to assure that the materials used are non-toxic for the intended use.
 Include sensitization, pyrogenicity, acute systemic toxicity, mutagenicity, cytotoxity, irritiation, and hemocompatibility/hemolysis testing.